Frequently Asked Questions (FAQ)

 If I am listed on the Third Area QL, where am I eligible to take employment?
 Southern California QL?
 New York QL?

 Being on the Third Area QL allows you to take work anywhere outside of the Southern California and New York City areas.
-Southern California is defined as San Luis Obispo, across the state, and south to the Mexican border.
+Southern California is defined as the northern San Luis Obispo county line, across the state, and south to the Mexican border.
 New York City is defined as a 75-mile radius from Columbus Circle (but please contact the New York QL for more information).

 Being on the Southern California QL allows you to take work anywhere in the country in your job category.
 The New York QL allows you to take work anywhere but Southern California as defined above (but please contact the New York QL for more information).